IngeborgArdoe/training/foundation_english/exercise-12.md

 1. Add a new REST service

    Find REST Services in the Navigation Pane, right-click and select New.
-Specify Name and Path Segment (e.g. type “GenusBikeParts” in both).
+Specify Name and Path Segment (e.g. type “Company” in both).
 Save.

 2. Add a Resource